 You can also print both a Statement of Account and a Web Academic Report from the Registrar's website: Log into Student Center and under Finances click on 'Detailed Statement of Account'.

 The detailed statement of account will provide you with your account information including tuition due dates, charges, payments, bursaries and current balance.
 In the upper right hand corner you can also click on the printer friendly link to generate a HTML printout of your tuition statement should you require a paper copy.

 To access the Web Academic Report which will list the course name(s), go to the Student Centre and under Academics > Documentation, select 'Web Academic Report'.
 Then select it as the 'Report Type' (it will be the only option) and click 'View Report'.
 It takes approximately one minute for the report to run.

 If you have questions or require assistance, please email firstname.lastname@example.org or call the Helpline at 519-661-2100.

 Tax receipts will be available the following February on the last business day of the month.
 Log into the Student Centre at that time to access and print the official T2202A receipt.

-Final grades will be available approximately four weeks after the course and can be viewed by logging into the Student Centre with your Western user ID and password.
+Final grades will be available approximately four weeks after the course once the official adjudication process is complete, and can be viewed by logging into the Student Centre with your Western user ID and password.
 At that time, the ASPIRE office will send your course report to the Ontario College of Teachers (OCT) for certification.
 Once processed by the OCT, the qualification will be added to your Ontario teaching certificate.